transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 You are not required to sign a channel configuration update, however note that there is no way to sign **against** a channel update.
 If you do not approve of a channel configuration update, you can simply close the panel and reach out to other channel operators out of band to voice your concerns.
 However, if enough operators in the channel approve of the update to satisfy the channel update policy, the new configuration will take effect.
 {:note}

+### Channel configuration parameters you can update
+{: #ibp-console-govern-update-channel-available-parameters}

+It's possible to change many, but not all, of the configuration parameters of a channel after the channel has been created.
+The **Channel name**, for example, cannot be edited, nor can the ordering service where the channel is hosted.

+First thing you will see is the **Organization updating channel** panel.
+Here you will specify the organization (MSP) and admin identity that will be submitting this channel configuration update.
+From here, you can navigate down to the parameter you want to change, which includes all of the same parameters you specified when creating the channel other than the **channel** capabilities and the **ordering service administrator**, which are only available when updating a channel.

+If your console is at a build before `2.1.3-93`, you will not see the **ordering service administrator** option.
+To see the version of your build, click on the support icon in the upper right hand corner (it resembles a question mark).
+The version will be listed below **IBM Blockchain Platform version** on the upper left.
+{: tip}

+If you are attempting to change any parameter that requires the signature of ordering service admins (for example, the **Block cutting parameters** or **ordering service consenters**) and are one of the ordering service admins on this channel, you will see a field for the ordering service organization.
+Select the MSP of the relevant ordering service organization from the drop-down list.
+If you are not an admin of the ordering service organization, you can still make a request to change these fields, but the request will need to be signed by an ordering service admin.

+When you are done making your updates, the **Review channel information** panel will allow you to review your changes and then submit them.

 #### Anchor peers
 {: #ibp-console-govern-channels-anchor-peers}